Headshot Photography Session FAQ

 + Can I see the photos as we take them?

 Yes!
-The photos will be tethered over to a laptop where you can see instantly see the photos AND the adjustments that I make to them.
+The photos will be tethered over to a laptop and large screen where you can see instantly see the photos AND the adjustments that I make to them.
 This will also allow you to make any hair/makeup/posing changes if there’s something that you don’t like.
 There’s also a mirror where you take the pictures to help with making changes.

 + What is your typical turnover time?